unyime1/medical-cost-prediction/README.md

 # medical-cost-prediction
-A health insurance cost algorithm that predicts the cost of health insurance from a patient's medical data.
+A deep learning algorithm that predicts the possible cost of health insurance from a patients medical data.

+## Technologies Used
+1. Tensorflow
+2. numpy
+3. pandas
+4. sklearn